thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

 ## Simple Summary

 This TIP proposes to implement and release a Sport AMM.
-Sports AMM is a positional market for a sport games which is created from a Chanlink sport data [oracle](https://market.link/nodes/TheRundown/integrations)
+Sports AMM is a positional market for sports games that are created from a Chainlink sports data [oracle](https://market.link/nodes/TheRundown/integrations)

 @Red please add

 ## Abstract

-Sports AMM is a positional market for a sport games.
-In each market there is a two positional or three positional sports game (home win, away win or draw).
+Sports AMM is a positional market for sports games.
+In each market, there is a two positional or three positional sports game (home win, away win, or draw).

 @Red please add